Hussein119/lock-system/README.md

 ### Define interrupts priorities:

-Option 1:

-- Activate the door opening mechanism by pressing the Open button, utilizing interrupt INT0.
-- Trigger interrupt INT1 by pressing the Admin button.
-- Set the PC configuration by pressing the Set PC button, invoking interrupt INT2.

-Option 2 (Recommended):
+(Recommended):

-- Press the Open button to open the door, triggering interrupt INT2.
+- Press the Open button to open the door, triggering button '\*'.
 - Prioritize the Admin button by associating it with interrupt INT0.
 - Set the PC configuration with the Set PC button, utilizing interrupt INT1.

-The project favors Option 2 because it assigns higher priority to the Admin button, followed logically by the Set PC button, and then the Open button.
+> The project favors this Option because it assigns higher priority to the Admin button, followed logically by the > Set PC button, and then the Open button.

 ## Getting Started